Embedding a card form

 Translated error messages will be rendered within the DOM automatically.

-To customize the card component, see mollie.createComponent(type[, options]).
+To customize the card form, see mollie.createComponent(type[, options]).

-Mollie Components are individual mandatory components out of which you can create a card form.
-You can create them using the mollie.createComponent(type[, options]) and mount them in your checkout using the component.mount(targetElement).
+For more flexibility you can create and mount separate input fields out of which you can create your own card form.
+You can create them using the mollie.createComponent(type[, options]) and mount them in your checkout using the input.mount(targetElement).
 This will add the input fields to your checkout and make them visible to your customer.

 <form>